vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 to my bowel movement cycle, bowel characteristics, or urine characteristics.

-The effect on my overall productivity and output was minimal; if anything my output was a little higher than usual though that was probably for unrelated reasons.
+The effect on my overall productivity and output was minimal except to the extent that my increased sleep time reduces my hours o do work; if anything my output in the beginning (before I started enforcing more sleep) was a little higher than usual though that was probably for unrelated reasons.

 The symptoms mostly correlated with each other, so were highest